beersanp/swaydots/readme.txt

 use chezmoi for manager dotfile (https://chezmoi.io/)

-all keymap use in sway is default key, some shortcut and keymap switcher is modified.you need to read in
+all keymap use in sway is default key, some shortcut and keymap switcher is modified. you need to read in

 `sway/config.d/keymaps`